Student protesters hold out as Hong Kong leader urges peaceful resolution

 The unrest poses the gravest popular challenge to Chinese President Xi Jinping since he came to power in 2012.

-In Washington, U.S. Secretary of State Mike Pompeo told reporters the United States was “gravely concerned” and said the Hong Kong government bore primary responsibility for ensuring a return to calm.
+In Washington, U.S. Secretary of State Mike Pompeo said the United States was “gravely concerned” and the Hong Kong government bore primary responsibility for ensuring a return to calm.

 Reporting by Twinnie Siu, Donny Kwok, Clare Jim, Greg Torode, Sharon Tam, Jessie Pang, James Pomfret, Adnan Abidi, Nick Macfie and David Lague; Writing by Farah Master; Editing by Paul Tait and Robert Birsel